rpy2/rpy2/doc/source/robjects.rst

    import rpy2.robjects.packages as rpackages utils = rpackages.importr("utils")

-The object :rob:`utils` is now a module-like object, in the sense that its :attr:`__dict__` contains keys corresponding to the R symbols.
+The object :obj:`utils` is now a module-like object, in the sense that its :attr:`__dict__` contains keys corresponding to the R symbols.
 For example the R function *data()* can be accessed like: